RAK Center for Outdoor Comfort (RAKCOC) explores innovative solutions for open spaces, including outdoor AC

-(MENAFN- Communicate Gulf) Ras Al Khaimah, UAE, May 8, 2024: The RAK Center for Outdoor Comfort (RAKCOC) at the American University of Ras Al Khaimah (AURAK) is driving a number of initiatives and research projects aimed at improving outdoor comfort in extreme weather conditions.
+(MENAFN- Communicate Gulf) The RAK Center for Outdoor Comfort (RAKCOC) at the American University of Ras Al Khaimah (AURAK) is driving a number of initiatives and research projects aimed at improving outdoor comfort in extreme weather conditions.

 RAKCOC is working with municipal and urban planning authorities, hospitality sector and educational institutions in RAK to develop solutions for outdoor comfort.
 It completed its first project in March 2024, and data collection is scheduled to commence in the summer.
 The Center was a part of RAK government team during COP 28 in Dubai.